 The camcorder stills we see above (Figs 10-12) are taken from my book Quest for the Invisibles, and they show just a few of the fish-like invisible forms I managed to capture in the ultraviolet during 2011/2012.
 These images are from camcorder footage recorded at 25 fps using a full spectrum Sony DVD-650 Handycam, which was fitted with an X-Nite 330nm ultraviolet pass filter.
 Nearby rooftops were then utilised to block out the main body of the sun, basically the "sun obliteration technique," creating what I often refer to as the "illumination zone."
 Anything moving into or through this zone will become totally illuminated by the sun's rays for a fraction of a second, making them visible in the ultraviolet.
 Once past this point though, many of these objects begin to fade rapidly, eventually becoming invisible again, even to the lens of the ultraviolet sensitive camcorder.

 Fig:13.
 A-D. Here we see four consecutive frames of an invisible fish-like form, captured on July 18th 2016 at 7.25pm, as it moved from right to left (west to east) above the rooftops adjacent to my main research area.
-The footage was captured at 50 fps using a full spectrum converted Sony HDR-PJ620 Handycam, fitted with an external X-Nite 330nm UV pass filter.
+The footage was filmed in HD at 50 fps using a full spectrum converted Sony HDR-PJ620 Handycam, fitted with an external X-Nite 330nm UV pass filter.
 Rather than moving in the same manner as an aquatic fish might do, this bio-form's plasmatic fish-like body appears to spin through itself, whilst the inner body shape remains constant.

 In the first frame (A) the object has just entered into view, with the tail-like portion at the front.
 By the next frame (B) the main body shape has turned 180 degrees around, and is now facing the other way.
 In the next frame (C) we see a sudden flurry of movement, and this type of energetic propulsion has been noted several times during my photographic and video work.
 By the fourth frame (D) the object is again facing the same direction as in the first frame.